reactioncommerce/reaction/packages/reaction-core/docs/conventions.md

 * You should set your `NODE_ENV` environment variable to 'development' to open up ports that velocity uses.
 The easiest way to do this is to run `export NODE_ENV="development"` before you start `meteor`
 * After doing that, your Velocity tests should run when you run `meteor run`
 * If you run `meteor --test` your tests will only run once and will not re-run when you update files.

+You can also test individual packages.

+	VELOCITY_TEST_PACKAGES=1 meteor test-packages --driver-package velocity:html-reporter package-to-test

 We'd like for new features to include at least basic integration test-coverage.
 If you are unsure about how to do this just ask and, we can point you in the right direction.